Welcome to class 1

 - Draw your child's attention to numbers in their environment e.g. telephones, door numbers, car number plates etc. Count things around the home.
 How many windows do we have?

-- Encourage your child to dress themselves for school and take their uniform off at the end of the day to promote independence.
+- Encourage your child to dress themselves for school and take their uniform off at the end of the day

 - Please bring in book bags, water bottles and reading records every day and encourage the children to empty their bags independently